Alec Stewart

 Alec James Stewart OBE (born 8 April 1963) is an English former cricketer, and former captain of the England cricket team, who played Test cricket and One Day Internationals as a right-handed wicket-keeper-batsman.
-He is the fourth-most-capped English cricketer ever in Test matches and third-most-capped in One Day Internationals (ODIs), having played in 133 Tests and 170 ODIs.
+He is the fifth-most-capped English cricketer ever in Test matches and third-most-capped in One Day Internationals (ODIs), having played in 133 Tests and 170 ODIs.
 An attacking batsman in tests against the new ball, Stewart is regarded as one of England's greatest openers.
-Legendary Pakistani fast bowler Wasim Akram considers him one of the most difficult batsmen he ever bowled to.
+Pakistani fast bowler Wasim Akram considers him one of the most difficult batsmen he ever bowled to.
+He was a part of the English squad which finished as runners-up at the 1992 Cricket World Cup.

 Domestic career

 The younger son of former English Test cricketer Micky Stewart, Stewart was educated at Coombe Hill Infants' School, Coombe Hill Junior School and Tiffin School in Kingston upon Thames.
 He made his debut for Surrey in 1981, earning a reputation as an aggressive opening batsman and occasional wicketkeeper.

-Stewart is a well-known supporter of Surrey County Cricket Club and Chelsea F.C.
+Stewart is a well-known supporter of Surrey County Cricket Club and Chelsea Football Club.
 When shirt numbers were introduced for One Day International cricket, Stewart chose the number 4 shirt in honour of his favourite Chelsea player when growing up, John Hollins, and kept that shirt number throughout his career.